 We recommend consideration of potential implications on fish at an early stage in project development.

 How can EcoNorth help me?

-EcoNorth use our extensive experience of informing and overseeing works in freshwater environments to inform project requirements.
-Where fish are a potential consideration in any project we typically undertake Fish Habitat Assessments which can identify the suitability of the study area for different life stages of fish.
+EcoNorth uses our extensive experience of informing and overseeing works in freshwater environments to inform project requirements.
+Where fish are a potential consideration in any project, we typically undertake Fish Habitat Assessments which can identify the suitability of the study area for different life stages of fish.
 We can advise you on aquatic protection methods and water quality monitoring

 We apply best practice guidelines, and in-depth knowledge of UK ecology and habitat requirements.
 We then present the results in our detailed professional reports to inform and support your project planning application or other consenting process.